Aaroshree/TinBhasha/README.md

 ## Future Plans

 - **Auto-detect file type** — automatically identify CSV, DOCX, or PDF and the languages English, Nepali, Tamang without manual selection
+- **Mobile Friendly**- Optimize the layout so the app looks as good on a phone as it does on a computer.

 ## Track 2 Requirements